AX99/ELLC-automation-tool/README.md

 #ELLC Choice Homes Property Automation Tool

-This python automation tool logs you into the (ELLC Choice Homes)[ellcchoicehomes.org.uk/] website using the credentials in the [Secrets.py](Secrets.py) file.
+This python automation tool logs you into the [East London Lettings Company](ellcchoicehomes.org.uk/) website using the credentials in the [Secrets.py](Secrets.py) file.
 (You must have an account for this to work)

 ##Usage